 Program Overview

-The Clinical Child Psychology Training Program leading to the doctoral degree (Ph.D.) is an initiative jointly affiliated with the KU Departments of Psychology and Applied Behavioral Science.
-The program is housed in the Dole Human Development Center.
-This interdepartmental program involves the resources of faculty in both departments in the College of Liberal Arts and Sciences.
+The Clinical Child Psychology Training Program leading to the doctoral degree (Ph.D.) is housed in the Dole Human Development Center.
 The program includes a core faculty with specialty interests in clinical child and pediatric psychology.
 Using the drop down list below, please explore the program's training goals, its structure, mentorship model, and resources.

 Overview